-The district court didn't just assume that Republican majorities in the General Assembly were discriminatory; the court thought they were dimwitted too.
-How else to explain the court's conclusion that these partisan actors with partisan data on hand decided to imperil their partisan plan by needlessly injecting race into the redistricting process?
+The district court didn't just assume that Republican majorities in the General Assembly were discriminatory; the court deemed them to be dimwitted too.
+How else to explain the court's conclusion that these partisan actors with partisan data on hand decided to imperil their plan by needlessly injecting race into the redistricting process?
 Occam's razor suggests that a rational, partisan legislature would simply use partisan data to alter the partisan lean of District 1.
 But the district court found that legislators instead constructed and aimed first at a racial "target of 17% African American population for Congressional District No. 1" (App.23a) as a bank shot means of hitting the partisan target they formed when they "began considering congressional reapportionment in 2021."
 App.21a.
 That makes no sense.

-And this lack of any plausible racial motive sets this case apart from the racial gerrymandering cases the Court over has considered since Shaw v.
-Reno, 509 U.S. 630 (1993).
+And this lack of any plausible racial motive sets this case apart from the racial gerrymandering cases the Court has considered over the last several decades.
 This case, for example, does not involve a State relying on the Voting Rights Act to try to justify racebased lines.
-See, e.g., Abbott, 138 S. Ct. at 2334 ("Texas does not dispute that race was the predominant factor in the design of HD90, but it argues that this was permissible because it had 'good reasons to believe' that this was necessary to satisfy § 2 of the Voting Rights Act."); Ala.
+See, e.g., Abbott, 138 S. Ct. at 2334 ("Texas does not dispute that race was the predominant factor in the design of HD90, but it argues that this was permissible because it had 'good reasons to believe' that this was necessary to satisfy § 2 of the Voting Rights Act."); Cooper, 581 U.S. at 299 (legislators advocated drawing a district "to be majority-minority, so as to comply with the VRA"); Ala.
 Legis.
 Black Caucus v.
-Alabama, 575 U.S. 254, 275 (2015) (attempts to comply with VRA led to racial gerrymander); Bush, 517 U.S. at 979 (State relying on VRA to defend "bizarrely shaped" districts); Miller, 515 U.S. at 927-28 (invalidating a plan that was based on "a shortsighted and unauthorized view of the Voting Rights Act" by which the Act would "demand the very racial stereotyping the Fourteenth Amendment forbids").
-No one in South Carolina argued that District 1 needed to have an African-American population of 17% "to avoid dilution of black voting strength in violation of § 2."
-Shaw, 509 U.S. at 655; see also Cooper, 581 U.S. at 299 (legislators "repeatedly told their colleagues that District 1 had to be majority-minority, so as to comply with the VRA").
-Unlike in Shaw and its progeny, this racial gerrymandering case does not involve a State guessing wrong about what the VRA might require.

-Nor did the district court suggest that "legislators use[d] race as" cover for partisanship, "thinking that a proposed district is more 'sellable' as a race-based VRA compliance measure than as a political gerry-mander."
+Alabama, 575 U.S. 254, 275 (2015) (attempts to comply with VRA led to racial gerrymander); Bush, 517 U.S. at 979 (State relying on VRA to defend "bizarrely shaped" districts).
+Nor did the district court suggest that "legislators use[d] race as" cover for partisanship, "thinking that a proposed district is more 'sellable' as a race-based VRA compliance measure than as a political gerrymander."
 Cooper, 581 U.S. at 308 n.7.

 Neither is this a situation like that faced by the mapdrawers in the early 1990s in Bush v.
-Vera, who had access to racial data that was more detailed than then-available partisan data.
-That asymmetry created an incentive to use race as a proxy for partisanship.
+Vera, who had access to racial data that was more detailed than then-available partisan data, which created an incentive to use race as a proxy for partisanship.
 517 U.S. at 961-62.
 As the Court recounted, mapdrawers had access to "unprecedented" "block-by-block racial data," and this "uniquely detailed racial data ... enabled districters to make more intricate refinements on the basis of race than on the basis of other demographic information."
 Id.
 The result was unmistakable.
 Districts' borders "change[d] from block to block" in a "nearly perfect" emulation of "racial data at the block-by-block level."
 Id. at 961-62.
 Notably, "other data, such as party registration and past voting statistics, were only available at the level of voter tabulation districts."
 Id. at 961.
 Thus, because only racial data were available with such granularity, only race could explain the district's "change from block to block, from one side of the street to the other, ... in seemingly arbitrary fashion."
 Id. at 962.